Introduction

 Here's few of the examples made with this process:

-This rest of this guide is going to follow a whole new board from scratch to something comparable to the examples above.
+This rest of this guide is going to follow a whole new board from scratch to the final result, shown in the last picture.
 See "Build instructions" section below.